Fenrir1106/CalendarASD/README.md

+# Web Calendar
-# This is a calendar that use a web browser.
+This is a calendar that use a web browser.
 You can add event and also remove them from the calendar to better keep track of your event.